neurofumo/NeurosWindow/README.md

 # Neuro's Window
-A simple and silly program that replicates eenightlamp's art into a real draggable window.
+A simple and silly program that replicates eenightlamp's Neuro-sama art into a real draggable window.
 May not work in Linux and MacOS.

 ![Neuro's Window](https://github.com/neurofumo/NeurosWindow/blob/main/windos.jpg?raw=true)